CSV Writer

 Select the line break variation you want to use as row delimiter while writing the CSV file.

-Write column header
+Write column headers

 If checked, the column names will be written out in the first line of the output file.